MueFab/genie/README.md

 This will generate the Genie application at ``cmake-build/bin/genie``.

+Note: you will need to use cmake version 3 or greater and gcc version 8.
+You may need to declare your compilers with cmake flags, e.g.,

+    cmake .. -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ -DCMAKE_BUILD_TYPE=Release (optional: -DGENIE_USE_OPEN_MP=ON)

+Once the genie application is generated, you will first need to generate the config files

+    /path/to/genie [uncompressed_fastq] [optional: matched uncompressed_fastq] -g -c /path/to/config/output/

+the /path/to/config/output/ should be a directory you create that will store the config files.
+Once this command finishes running, you can then compress the files with the same command without -g:

+    /path/to/genie [uncompressed_fastq] [optional: matched uncompressed_fastq] -c /path/to/config/output/

+Where /path/to/config/output/ is the directory where the config files were generated

 ## Continuous integration

 Commits to this repository are continuously tested on **Travis CI** (https://travis-ci.org/mitogen/genie).
 Take a look at the file ``.travis.yml`` to see what is being done on Travis' (virtual) machines.